SL-Pirate/dart_odbc/README.md

 - If logging is not enabled by the application, all log messages are silently ignored.

-### Accessing ODBC diver bindings directly
+### Accessing ODBC driver bindings directly

-- Native `ODBC` methods can be executed by using the `LibOdbc` class
+Native ODBC methods can be executed via the `LibOdbc` class.

-- For more information on the `ODBC` api go to [Microsoft ODBC Documentation](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc)
+- For more information on the ODBC API, see the [Microsoft ODBC Documentation](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc)

 ## Testing